Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 Ibuse has very slippery skin, as well as pourous, spongy flesh.
 Blunt attacks deal only 25% damage, Piercing attacks do only 50% damage, and Katon does 75% damage (though advanced natures using it still deal full damage).
 He is immune to Burns and Ignite.
 He cannot be grappled, even by summons prodigiously large enough to accomplish that feat.

 **Huge**
 Ibuse cannot dodge area-of-effect attacks; instead, he automatically blocks them as a Speed 0 defense.
 Ibuse cannot hide (via stealth) due to being enormous.
-He cannot be knocked airborne, and any knockback effects have their efficacy reduced by half.
+He cannot be knocked airborne, knocked back, or knocked prone, and ignore any jutsu or effects that work by binding or physically restraining him.
+Damage from all Small weapons (including Multi-throws) deals half its normal damage, calculated before any potential Partial Success (and before Spongey, above).

+His physical damage bonus is doubled against anyone who is not Huge or Titanic in size, and he does not take penalties for being in a grapple with anyone who is not Huge or Titanic in size;  anyone who is not at least Large (meaning all humans except those with the Large unique, or Akimichi in Baika X = 6+) cannot grapple Ibuse due to his size, and gaining control of a grapple he initiated merely has the grapple end, rather than allowing them to take control of it.

+Attempting to parry an attack from Ibuse requires a Strength of 125 or more, or an unarmed physical damage bonus of 12.5 or greater.

 **Thick Skin**
 Ibuse has a Damage Reduction of 100.